greco-project/pvcompare/docs/model_assumptions.rst

 demand of a certain population.
 It is assumed that the electricity demand covers all electrical demand used for lightning, home appliances, cooling and cooking.
 For the latter it is assumed that all cooking is based on electricity only.
-Therefore the electrical part of the cooking demand is substracted from the total electrical demand before the total cooking demand is added.
-The electricity demand does not cover space heating, nor warm water.
-Therefore the electrical fraction of space heating and warm water is substracted from the electricity demand.
+Therefore, the share of electrical energy consumption for cooking is subtracted from the total electrical energy consumption before adding the total energy consumption for cooking.
+Electricity demand does not cover space heating nor hot water.
+For this reason, the electrical share of space heating and hot water is subtracted from the electricity demand.

 The annual electricity demand is calculated by the following procedure: